P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 At a very high level, this project encapsulates and covers each of the following broad topics:

-* Distributed Processing » Apache Spark
+* Distributed Stream Processing » Apache Spark
 * Machine Learning » Naive Bayes Classifier [Apache Spark MLlib implementation]
 * Visualization » Sentiment visualization on a World map using Datamaps
 * DevOps » Docker Hub and Docker Image